-- If you wish to bring someone with you and you are coming to our drop-in groups then you can only bring another female.
-If you wish to bring a male with you then you will need to come to see us at our office
+- Children are always welcome and we have toys for them to play with.
+You can bring another female.
+If you wish to bring a male with you then you will need to come to see us at our office.

 - What should I expect?